ifmsl/artwork/README.md

 # artwork
-Artwork of Internet Freedom Movement in Sri Lanka
+Artwork of Internet Freedom Movement in Sri Lanka.

+Internet Freedom Movement is a fully community driven and independent project in Sri Lanka.
+We highly belive in Internet Freedom.

+We are an independent organization within Sri Lanka and there is no parent organization locally.

 ## Contributing